 - Use Google Trends and Google Keyword Planner to know what people are searching for.

 Next, you’ll need to converge on product ideas.
-As you brainstorm product ideas, you’d want to land on a high-demand and low-competition product.
+You’d want to land on a high-demand and low-competition product as you brainstorm product ideas.
 Then, analyze what products already exist and how you can fill in the gap to stand out.

 3. Understand Your Target Audience